SamSamhuns/face_registration_and_recognition_milvus/README.md

 #### Note:

 When changing settings in `docker-compose.yml` for the different services i.e. mysql dbs creation, the existing docker and shared volumes might have to be purged.
 To avoid purges, manual creation/edit/deletion of databases must be done with mysql.

-<p style="color:red;">WARNING: This will delete all existing user, face-images, and vector records.</p>
+<p style="color:red;">WARNING: This will delete all existing users, face-images, and vector records.</p>

 ```shell
 # run inside the same directory as docker-compose.yml